6cloudguy/box-writeups/VMs/jangow1/README.md

 ![img](./ss/exploits.png)\
 now after looking in exploit db, i downloaded a "dirtycow" exploit and copied it to the vm.\
 ![img](./ss/cow.png)\
-NB: It may be possible to use other exploits and get the root as well.\
+NB: It should be possible to use other exploits and get the root as well.\
 ![img](./ss/tmp.png)\
 ![img](./ss/expftp.png)\
 Since there i couldnt find any way to get any proper shell, i assumed that it was most likely set that way.
 So i directly logged in the vm and compiled the exploit.\